slamjeron/AutoGrinder/README.md

 ## Motivation

-I built Auto Grinder to remove repetitive tasks from my life.
-I curently use a java program, I built to play a game caled dark orbit. when i got new computers I set them up with ubuntu, and for the life of me i could not get the program I had developed to work with the linux operating system. eventuily this program will do more than just repeat what was recorded do the grinding for 'DarkOrbit'
+Auto Grinder was created to remove repetitive tasks from my life.
+I curently use a java program I built to play a game caled Dark Orbit.
+When I got a new computers I set them up with ubuntu, and for the life of me i could not get the program I had developed to work with the linux operating system.

 ## Installation
-to install Auto Grinder click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a> then unzip the file then double click on the folder and then right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder then a terminal window should open.
+To install Auto Grinder, click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a> then unzip the file then double click on the folder and then right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder then a terminal window should open.
 Provide code examples and explanations of how to get the project.